MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 8. Restore that data into the DeployR for Microsoft R Server 2016 Administration Console.

-    1. Log into the DeployR for Microsoft R Server 2016 landing page.
+    1. Log in to the DeployR for Microsoft R Server 2016 landing page.

     2. From the landing page, open the DeployR for Microsoft R Server 2016 Administration Console.